NHOrus/srwq-compilation/episode-24.md

 "...Is she always like that?"

-Despinis has issues expressing herself.
-Inside she's very concerned for our safety, but she's mastered her poker face a bit too well.
+*Despinis has issues expressing herself.
+Inside she's very concerned for our safety, but she's mastered her poker face a bit too well. *

-Stealthyboy !fchRKomfls Mon 22 Feb 2010 05:43:00 No.4570682 Report
->>4570661
-I guess we go and wait nicely in our private quarters out of sight then ...
-Naw, I'm just kidding, lets go cause some chaos and see if there are any cute girls/guys on board for Katina to cause discomfort to.
-Sciencegar Sciencebolt Mon 22 Feb 2010 05:47:00 No.4570703 Report
- Quoted By: >>4571272
+---

 'Have met friendly forces.
 Will rejoin you later.'

 "...That's it?"
 Axel looks incredulous.
 "They head off in an EFA ship, and thats the only message we get from them?"

 Irm puts a hand on his shoulder.
-"I...I'm sure Katina has her reasons..."
+"I...
+I'm sure Katina has her reasons..."

 "I'm sure she does.
 What I'm not sure of is whether they're good reasons.
 I've heard the crew talking about her, Irm.
 She's a loose cannon, always two steps away from getting you all killed, or drunk.
 And now she's absconding with one of our best units!"